mvolkmann/blog/src/smalltalk.md

 ## Web Development

-Enter `Feature require: 'WebClient'` and "Do it".
-This adds many classes in the
+One package for implementing a web server is
 <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Packages/Features/WebClient.pck.st"
+target="_blank">WebClient</a>.
+To install this, open a Workspace, enter `Feature require: 'WebClient'`, and "Do it".
-target="_blank">WebClient</a> - Core category including
-`WebClient`, `WebRequest`, `WebResponse`, `WebServer`, and `WebSocket`.
+This adds many classes in the "WebClient - Core" category including `WebClient`, `WebRequest`, `WebResponse`, `WebServer`, and `WebSocket`.

 Also see the